nlhkabu/nlhkabu.github.io/_projects/connect.md

 sections:
 -   |
     ##The Problem
-    On the relaunch of PyLadies Australia in early 2014, I received enquiries from all over Australia; of women wanting to join, and men wanting to help.
+    On the relaunch of PyLadies Australia, I received enquiries from all over Australia; of women wanting to join, and men wanting to help.

     There were a few clusters of interest in Sydney and Melbourne, but otherwise, interested parties were spread across Australia's other capital cities and rural locations.